wez/wezterm/docs/config/lua/keyassignment/InputSelector.md

   to calculate one or two click shortcuts that can be used to quickly choose from the InputSelector when not in fuzzy finding mode.
 Defaults to:
   `"1234567890qwertyuiopasdfghjklzxcvbnm"`.
-* `description` - a string to display when in fuzzy finding mode.
+* `description` - a string to display when not in fuzzy finding mode.
 Defaults to:
   `"Select an item and press Enter = accept,  Esc = cancel,  / = filter"`.
+* `fuzzy_description` - a string to display when in fuzzy finding mode.
+Defaults to:
+  `"Fuzzy matching: "`.

 ## Example of choosing some canned text to enter into the terminal